-Using the TH5-B equipment, our goal is to find the ratio of volumes for air in the two vessels by using an isothermal expansion process.
+Using the TH5-B equipment, our goal is to find the ratio of volumes for air in the two vessels by using an isothermal (constant temperature) expansion process.
 An isothermal process precludes any changes in temperature to the gas.
 Basic Thermodynamic elements such as properties of an ideal gas, conservation of energy, and conservation of mass will be implemented in this experiment.

 The idea behind this experiment is that the mass of the system will be conserved between the two vessels (henceforth, our “system”).
 The system will have one vessel raised to a pressure of 30KPa above ambient pressure with the other vessel at a slight vacuum.
-A ball valve connects the two vessels.
+A needle valve connects the two vessels.
 By the completion of the experiment, the mass will be evenly distributed among both containers.
 The process must remain isothermal, so the valve is opened at an extremely slow pace so as to prevent the temperature changing in the cylinder.
 The mathematical derivation is shown below.

 The following derivation is from the document “RATIO OF VOLUMES - EXPANSION PROCESSES OF A PERFECT GAS (TH5-B)” written by Dr. Kassegne for the ME495 Laboratory [2].